Forced into an early save from Shaun Maloney which he dealt with well, and was unable to do anything about Boyce's inventive goal.

 J. de Guzmán

 The midfielder was lively throughout, and certainly looks to make things happen, even if his vision doesn't quite come to fruition at times.
 Grabbed an assist when teeing up Hernandez for Swansea's opener.

 While the Spaniard will take time to adapt to life at Swansea, he did show flashes of the talent that persuaded Laudrup to part with such a significant sum of cash - including a well-taken goal.

-Deployed as a lone frontman, the Spaniard linked up nicely with Routledge throughout, and caused problems for the Wigan central defense by playing off the shoulder.
+Deployed as a lone frontman, the Spaniard linked up nicely with Routledge throughout, and caused problems for the Wigan central defence by playing off the shoulder.
 His accuracy in front of goal was sometimes lacking, but aerially he dominated, rounding off his performance with a goal to temporarily give his side a 2-0 lead.

 Ali Al Habsi

 Despite the home side enjoying the lion's share of possession, Al-Habsi's goal went largely untested until the second half.
 Things soon changed, however, and the shot-stopper may feel he could have done more to prevent Hernandez's opener.

 Was sloppy when losing out to Routledge in the first half and fortunate not to see Swansea capitalise, and could have done better to prevent Michu doubling the hosts lead.
 Gave his side a lifeline with a great back heel however.